 Resources for Analog Rytm MKI

-Adds new features and improvements, as well as providing a number of bug fixes.
+1.60 adds new features and improvements, as well as providing a number of bug fixes.
+1.60A adds additional bug fixes.
 For a full list of changes, see the release notes.

 - Elektron Transfer 1.2.2 (Mac) — Feb 27, 2020